Real Self-Publishing Success Stories That Will Inspire You

-Finding a publisher is not an easy task these days, even if you have a potential bestseller done and dusted.
+Finding a publisher is not an easy task these days, even if you think you have written a potential bestseller.

-This type of doubt is what sets many writers back, and they convince themselves that if a publisher does not want their book, that it would be a failure.
-This is, of course, a big lie and you can find great success in self-publishing.
+Doubt is what sets many writers back.
+They convince themselves that if a traditional publisher doesn’t want their book, it will be a failure.

-Here are some inspiring stories of writers who made it big by self-publishing.
+Here are some inspiring self-publishing success stories of writers who made it big as Indie authors.

-Writing more than seventeen novels, this woman from Minnesota did not find any success with the publishing houses.
+After writing more than seventeen novels, Amanda, who is from Minnesota, didn’t find any success with publishing houses.

-St Martin’s Press then went on to buy the right to her first three novels for a whopping 2 million dollars.
+After her success on Amazon Kindle, St Martin’s Press bought the rights to her first three novels for a staggering two million dollars.

-This is just one of those stories that makes you feel motivated and inspires one never to give up.
+It’s one of those stories that makes you feel motivated and inspires you to never give up on your dream.

 Michael J. Sullivan